 Explore the narrow streets of Old Delhi on foot

-To truly experience Old Delhi, it’s best to chuck on your trainers and explore on foot, taking in the sights, sounds, and smells of this historic district that almost makes you feel like you are stepping back into mediaeval times.
+To truly experience Old Delhi, it’s best to chuck on your trainers and explore on foot, taking in the sights, sounds, and smells of this historic district that almost makes you feel like you are stepping back into medieval times.
 The bustling markets, intricate architecture, lively street scenes and spice bazaars make it a sensory overload that you will never forget.
 Every turn you make you will stumble on a new surprise, such as the colourfully painted merchant’s houses or hidden delights such as the home of Mirza Ghalib, a legendary Urdu poet.

 Bargain hunt at Chandni Chowk market